-The pharmacy identifies and manages risks appropriately.
+The pharmacy identifies and manages its risks appropriately.
 It reviews its practices to make them safer and more effective.
-The pharmacy has written procedures to show how all tasks should be completed.
-And all team members follow them.
-Team members are clear about their roles and responsibilities.
-The pharmacy asks people for their views and acts appropriately on the feedback.
+Team members record their errors and learn from them to stop them happening again.
+Staff are clear about their roles and responsibilities.
+They work in a safe and professional way.
+The pharmacy asks people for their views and acts appropriately on the feedback provided.
 It has adequate insurance for its services.
-The pharmacy keeps up-to-date records as required by the law.
-The pharmacy keeps people's private information safe and explains how it will be used.
+The pharmacy generally keeps up-to-date records as required by the law.
+And it keeps people's private information safe and explains how it will be used.
 Pharmacy team members know how to protect the safety of vulnerable people.

-The pharmacy had good processes in place to monitor and reduce risks.
+The pharmacy had appropriate processes in place to monitor and reduce risks.
 Near misses were routinely recorded on a paper log and contained details of the error and a brief reflection on the cause and the learning points.
 Dispensing incidents were recorded on the pharmacy incident and error reporting system (PIERs).
 When errors were identified, they were discussed as a team to identify the potential contributing factors.
+The pharmacy had recently upgraded to a new patient medication record (PMR) system (Columbus).
+The store manager described how products were now scanned after they had been labelled and dispensed.
+This had reduced selection errors as the PMR alerted the dispenser when the product did not match the item labelled.
+Near misses since the upgrade had mainly involved the dispensing of the incorrect quantity of medicine.
+The pharmacy team were focussing on reducing these errors by ensuring that quantities were double-checked, particularly when loose tablets were counted out.
 Shelf-edge alerts had been placed at the locations of selected drugs, including amitriptyline and amlodipine, as part of the company's 'look-alike, sound-alike' (LASA) campaign.
 Laminated signs were displayed on computer terminals listing the fourteen drugs highlighted as high risk by the superintendent's office.
 All staff were briefed to say the name of LASA drugs out loud when picking to try and reduce errors.
 The pharmacy had recently added LASA alerts to the locations of pregabalin and gabapentin following company-wide incidents.
 The team used the 'Pharmacist Information Forms' (PIFs) that were attached to all prescriptions to alert the pharmacist to these drugs and the strength dispensed, along with any other clinically relevant information.

 Monthly patient safety reports were completed by team members which contained a review of all near misses and dispensing incidents and led to the generation of action plans to reduce errors.
-The action plans generated through the patient safety report were shared with all team members through a team huddle and through individual briefings.
-The regular RP ensured that the action plans in each dispensary were shared with all staff.
-The most recent action plan had encouraged staff to check the doses prescribed on prescriptions for paediatric medicines.
-This had been implemented following the identification of a prescribing error, which had been picked up by the pharmacist.
+The action plans generated through the patient safety report were shared with all team members through individual briefings.
+The most recent action plan had focussed on reducing handout errors by making additional checks on the identity of the person collecting and initially the prescription to create a full audit trail.
 The pharmacy team received and reviewed the monthly professional standard document supplied by the company's head office.
-A locally produced clinical governance document was also reviewed which outlined common themes across the region.

 Standard operating procedures (SOPs) were in place to cover all activities carried out in the pharmacy.
 They were up to date and were regularly reviewed.
-They had been adopted by the regular RP.
+They were in the process of being adopted by the regular responsible pharmacist (RP).
 Team members had signed the SOPs to show that they had read and understood them.
+Competence and understanding of the SOPs were assessed using written quizzes and through observation.
 Roles and responsibilities of the pharmacy team members were detailed in the RP SOPs.
 A pharmacy advisor could describe the activities that could not be undertaken in the absence of the RP.